idgumeni/pushtomisp/Readme.md

 5.)
 Generate apikey in Assemblyline for pushtomisp interface.

-On Assemblyline interface follow “Administration → Users →<Select the user for which you want to generate the API key from the list> → Manage API Keys → click '+' to add a new API key” path.
+On Assemblyline interface follow “Administration -> Users -> [Select the user for which you want to generate the API key from the list] -> Manage API Keys -> click '+' to add a new API key” path.

 6.)
 Generate API key in MISP for pushtomisp interface.

-On MISP web interface follow “Administration → List Auth Keys → Add authentication key” path.
+On MISP web interface follow “Administration -> List Auth Keys -> Add authentication key” path.

 7.)
 Run pushtomisp interface as container.